 Over looked by the picturesque Mt Fraser, Beveridge is a growing residential area only 40km from Melbourne.
 Located directly off the Hume Highway, Beveridge is known for its expansive grassy plains, and also as being the birthplace of notorious bushranger Ned Kelly.

-Beveridge was named after Andrew Beveridge, an early settler who went on to build the town's Hunter Tryst Inn in 1845.
+Beveridge was named after Andrew Beveridge, an early settler who went on to build the town's Hunter's Tryst Inn in 1845.

 Perhaps the most famous spot in town, and a definite must-see, is the Kelly farm, known as the birthplace of Ned Kelly, and the home where he spent his early years.
 Ned's father built the home in 1859, where it is still standing today.
 You can view the house as well as the Catholic Church that Ned attended school as part of the Ned Kelly Touring Route.

 The history of Ned Kelly is just the beginning of the attractions in Beveridge.
 The Hunters Tryst is known for its classic pub food and weekly parma night.
-Beveridge is also home to Mandalay Estate, a growing housing estate with a lifestyle club including a golf course and club house.
-The club house contains the popular Club Mandalay restaurant which offers a wide range of cuisines to cater for all.
+Beveridge is also home to Mandalay Estate, a growing housing estate with a lifestyle club, including a golf course and clubhouse.
+The clubhouse contains the popular Club Mandalay restaurant, which offers a wide range of cuisines.